Kerr black hole surrounded by a cloud of strings and its weak gravitational lensing in Rastall gravity: Kerr BH surrounded by a cloud of strings in Rastall gravity

-The Newman-Janis algorithm~\cite{NJ01,NJ02} is a general technique to obtain a SAS spacetime from SSS spacetime.
+The NJA is a useful technique to obtain rotating spacetime from a nonrotating spacetime~\cite{NJ01,NJ02,Ghosh2016,Shaikh2019}.
 For example, one can apply it to construct the Kerr (Kerr-Newman) solution from Schwarzschild (Reissner-Nordstr\"{o}m) solution.
-Due to the convenience, Newman-Janis technology has now been widely used in different gravitational theories~\cite{Ghosh2016,Xu2017,Chen2019,Shaikh2019,Jusufi:NJ2019}.
-In the following, it will be employed to build the rotating BH solution from static BH~\eqref{Schwarzschild}.
+However, due to the complexification of the radial coordinate $r$ in the original NJA, the solution obtained by the method may be invalid in the Boyer-Lindquist coordinate system~\cite{Azreg2011}.
+Azreg-A\"{\i}nou introduced a modified NJA that can drop the complexification~\cite{Azreg20141,Azreg20142}.
+Azreg-A\"{\i}nou's method of NJA without complexification has now been widely used in different gravitational theories including Rastall model~\cite{Xu2018,Xu2017,Chen2019,Jusufi:NJ2019}.
+In particular, it is shown that the rotating black hole surrounded by a cloud of strings in GR can be obtained using the modified NJA~\cite{ToledoBezerra}.
+In this subsection, the NJA without complexification will be employed to build the rotating BH solution from the static one given in Eq.~\eqref{Schwarzschild}.

 Via the coordinate transformation

 the metric in Eq.~\eqref{Schwarzschild} becomes

 Using the null tetrad, the inverse components of the metric can be written as